 Your P&L statement won’t do you much good if you never check it.
-Make it a habit to look over your P&L report each month to stay up-to-date on your business’s financial health.
+Make it a habit to do P&L analysis each month to stay up-to-date on your business’s financial health.
 If you only analyze it quarterly, you could miss out on important opportunities or discover problems far too late.

 Using the P&L report alone won’t give you the whole picture, though.
 Pair this report with your other financial statements to get a more complete view of your company.
 By understanding your business financials, you’ll be primed to secure the best financing and make the most informed financial decisions for your business.

 We’ve covered a lot about P&L statements already, but we want to answer the specific questions you’re asking.
 Here are more direct answers to everything you’d ever want to know (and more) about P&L management.

 What does P&L stand for in P&L statement?

 The “P” stands for profit, and the “L” stands for loss.

 What is the purpose of a profit and loss statement?

 A profit and loss statement summarizes your revenues and expenses to reveal whether you made a profit or loss during a specified period.
 This information is a quick-and-easy way for you to monitor your business’s health, and it’s also a way for lenders and investors to evaluate your trajectory.

 Why do I need a profit and loss statement?